Skip to main content

 Rabah Arezki

-Rabah Arezki, a director of research at the French National Center for Scientific Research (CNRS), is a senior fellow at the Foundation for Studies and Research on International Development (FERDI) and Harvard Kennedy School.
+Rabah Arezki, a former vice president at the African Development Bank, is Director of Research at the French National Center for Scientific Research (CNRS) and a senior fellow at Harvard Kennedy School.

 Sort by: Show: